-Tenotomy A surgical technique done to weaken the superior oblique tendon (13-5)
+Tenotomy A surgical technique done to weaken the superior oblique tendon (278)

 Terrien's marginal degeneration Corneal degeneration with peripheral corneal thinning, but intact epithelium.
-The condition is often bilateral and may occurat any age, although it typically occurs in middle-aged males.
+The condition is often bilateral and may occur at any age, although it typically occurs in middle-aged males.
 Asymptomatic, or resulting astigmatism may cause reduction in visual acuity

 Thyroid eye disease (TED) Thyroid-related eye disease is a condition characterised by an acute inflammatory phase followed by a more chronic fibrotic phase.
-The disease process typically runs for about 2 years and is usually associated with hyperthyroidism (Graves' Disease) (10-5)
+The disease process typically runs for about 2 years and is usually associated with hyperthyroidism (Graves' Disease) (214)

-Tolosa-Hunt syndrome Inflammation at the orbital apex (10-2)
+Tolosa-Hunt syndrome Inflammation at the orbital apex (208)

-Tonopen An small portable instrument used to measure intraocular pressure (7-2)
+Tonopen An small portable instrument used to measure intraocular pressure (120)

 Toric intraocular lenses These are similar to standard intraocular lenses in that they only have one focus distance, but they also incorporate correction for astigmatism.
-20% of all patients undergoing cataract surgery have sufficient astigmatism in their cornea to benefit from a toric intraocular lens (6-3)
+20% of all patients undergoing cataract surgery have sufficient astigmatism in their cornea to benefit from a toric intraocular lens (113)

-Trabecular meshwork Spongy tissue located around the base of the cornea in the angle, responsible for draining the aqueous humor from the eye (7-4, 7-5, 7-6)
+Trabecular meshwork Spongy tissue located around the base of the cornea in the angle, responsible for draining the aqueous humor from the eye (125)(127)(129)

 Trabeculectomy A surgical procedure for glaucoma.
 An partial opening is made through the sclera, allowing aqueous to drain into a blister or "bleb" under the conjunctiva superiorly.
-This surgery has an 80-90 % success rate (7-6)
+This surgery has an 80-90 % success rate (129)

-Trabeculotomy A paediatric glaucoma procedure (7-6)
+Trabeculotomy A paediatric glaucoma procedure (129)

 Traction retinal detachment A type of retinal detachment where the retina is pulled off the wall of the eye by scar tissue.
-This is most common in advanced diabetic retinopathy, in which proliferating new vessels at the posterior pole can contract causing loss of central vision (9-4)
+This is most common in advanced diabetic retinopathy, in which proliferating new vessels at the posterior pole can contract causing loss of central vision (170)

 Transient light sensitivity syndrome (TLSS) Photophobia that occurs after LASIK in less than 5% of patients.
-It normally responds well to topical steroids (14-5)
+It normally responds well to topical steroids (314)

-Trichiasis Misdirection of eyelashes towards eye (2-6)
+Trichiasis Misdirection of evelashes towards eve (30)

-Triple procedure This is where cataract surgery and intraocular lens implantation are carried out at the same time as a corneal graft procedure (4-16)
+Triple procedure This is where cataract surgery and intraocular lens implantation are carried out at the same time as a corneal graft procedure (96)